Bachelor of Science (BS) in Management of Cyber and Information Technology

 Join our cyber team and work with other students to defend and attack secure systems.
 You’ll compete against other schools and improve your skills with every challenge.
 Last year, the team competed in 15 cyber challenges.

-Enhancing the security of physical and cyber infrastructures all over the nation requires ongoing training.
-This interdisciplinary center provides working professionals bachelor and master level certificates, plus high school students can explore cyber careers during Cyber Saturdays.
+Enhancing the security of physical and cyber infrastructures across the nation requires ongoing training.
+This interdisciplinary center provides working professionals bachelor- and master-level certificates.

 Co-Ops and Internships